-The Natural Resources Section reviews all environmental documents for the Fire Department, ensuring compliance with the California Environmental Quality Act, and monitors the implementation of the County of Los Angeles Oak Tree Ordinance.
-In addition, the Natural Resources Section is responsible for bi-monthly live fuel moisture sampling of fire-prone plant species throughout the County.
-They also complete the annual review, revision, and implementation of the County Strategic Fire Plan, designed to minimize cost and losses from wildland fires by utilizing geographic information system software to identify high-hazard/high-value areas and communities at risk.
+The Natural Resources Section reviews environmental documents for the Fire Department, ensuring compliance with the California Environmental Quality Act, and monitors the implementation of the County of Los Angeles Oak Tree Ordinance.
+The Section is also responsible for bi-monthly live fuel moisture sampling of fire-prone plants and supports monitoring and mitigation of invasive insect species.
+It also completes the annual review, revision, and implementation of the Fire Department's Strategic Fire Plan, designed to minimize cost and losses from wildland fires by utilizing geographic information system software to identify high-hazard/high-value areas and communities at risk.